pshrmn/curi/packages/curi/docs/API/response.md

 # Response

-Whenever the location changes, the `curi` config object will create a new `Response` object.
+Whenever the location changes, the `curi` config object will create a new `ResponseCreator` object.
 The properties of this object are changed while the config object walks over its routes.
-Once the `Response` has been fully generated, it will create a simple JavaScript object to represent its properties.
+Once the `ResponseCreator` has finished creating a response, it will create a simple JavaScript object to represent its properties.
 There are two possible types for this response object: regular and redirect.

 ```js
 const response = {